AVJdataminer/Formats/Installing PostgreSQL on VScode.md

 	-   **Username:**  dabc_student
 	-   **Password:**  7*.8G9QH21

-Once you're connected you will see the connection details at the bottom of your VS Code Window.
+Once you're connected you will see the connection deatils on the left sidebar in VS code.
+Click on the Elephant Postgres database icon and you will see thr hostname an

 ![enter image description here](https://raw.githubusercontent.com/AVJdataminer/Formats/master/images/image4.png)